vgvassilev/clad/docs/userDocs/source/user/FAQ.rst

    clang++ -std=c++17 -I /full/path/to/include/ \
            -fplugin=/full/path/to/lib/clad.so SourceFile.cpp

-:doc:`Clad Installation <InstallationAndUsage>` has the details, including the spelling older Clang releases need.
+:doc:`Installation and usage <InstallationAndUsage>` has the details, including the spelling older Clang releases need.

 Clang cannot load clad.so, or reports an undefined symbol